 The Foundation supports programs as a means to address the long-term well-being of children, youth and community.
 It is through the support of Education, Human Services and Health that the Foundation hopes to assist in providing children, youth and their families with the tools necessary to build a life of quality.
 Support is exclusively focused on programs that address the needs of economically, socially and physically disadvantaged children.
 The Foundation supports both proven approaches and innovative programs aimed at systemic change and provides support for new, continuing, or expanding programs.
 Programs and services may be school-based, school-linked, or other community-based places.
 Funding priority is currently given to initiating, continuing or expanding programs in the following areas:

-Early Childhood Development: Programs that address the health, academic and social needs of children preparing to enter kindergarten.
+Early Care & Education (Early Childhood): Programs that address the health, academic and social/emotional needs of children preparing to enter kindergarten.

 Literacy Programs: Programs that focus on bringing children to grade level in reading and literature.

 Arts Education: Programs that provide high quality arts education that engage children and youth in a variety of art forms that may include, but are not limited to, music, theater, dance, and film.

 Parent Engagement/Education: Programs that provide education to parents on how to create a positive environment for their children both at home and at school, increase participation, communication, and collaboration between parents, schools, and communities with the goal of educating the whole child to ensure student achievement and success.

 STEM Curriculum: Science, Technology, Engineering and Math programs which serve to build skills in math and science at the elementary, middle, and high school levels in addition to programs which increase awareness of science concepts and applications.